Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 Whether you work in HVAC, plumbing, landscaping, as an electrician or in another service-based field, a lack of visibility into equipment usage, health and associated costs can mean their impact on your business is going unchecked.
 When bundled with full telematics solutions, owners can gain access to millions of data points at their fingertips to track various business metrics over time.
 But even with all this data, many owners and managers are still uncertain how to evaluate performance and measure success, let alone translate that data into action to improve business outcomes year over year.

 Declining revenue or client retention, for example, are red flags for business owners that must be addressed effectively and quickly before irreversible harm is done to your business.
-Telematics solutions provide functionalities designed to help you optimize operations for increased productivity and efficiency, helping you make the most out of your investment.
+Telematics solutions, like Verizon Connect's top-ranked solutions, provide functionalities designed to help you optimize operations for increased productivity and efficiency, helping you make the most out of your investment.

 As you look back on 2018, here are a few areas to evaluate your mobile workforce’s performance and identify areas for improvement in the new year.
 Take these metrics a step further by analyzing them within the context of your year’s budget and your key performance indicators (KPIs) to identify areas for adjustment.